 For years afterwards, the decapitated mountain remained barren and nearly lifeless, her trees flattened, although a few tiny plants did struggle for life in the thick ash.
 But even as the volcano despaired, scientists were making their plans.
 They were planning to test whether pocket gophers — a widespread burrowing rodent that many people persecute as pests — could help speed Mount St. Helens’ recovery.

 The northern pocket gopher, Thomomys talpoides, is a smallish herbivorous rodent species with long, chocolate-brown fur that is native to the western United States and to parts of Canada.
 Although common, they remain mostly hidden from view as they burrow around in the rich soil beneath meadows or along streams, primarily in the mountains, although they are found in the lowlands, too.
-On the rare occasions when a pocket gopher does pop up into the sunlight, they rarely venture more than 0.76 m (2.5 feet) from one of the many entrances to their extensive web of burrows that encompases hundreds of feet underground.
+On the rare occasions when a pocket gopher does pop up into the sunlight, they rarely venture more than 0.76 m (2.5 feet) from one of the many entrances to their extensive web of burrows that encompasses hundreds of feet underground.
 They are fossorial mammals: living out their lives almost totally underground.
 There, they store food and give birth to their young.

 “They’re often considered pests,” said the study’s co-author, Michael Allen, a distinguished professor in the Microbiology & Plant Pathology Dept at the University of California, Riverside.
 Professor Allen’s research focuses on understanding the effects of human activities on ecosystem biodiversity and functioning, and Mount St. Helens presented the perfect opportunity to test some of his collaborators’ predictions about the potential effects of gophers on helping the nearly lifeless mountain recover from her self-immolation.